There are many fields in a trademark application BUT there are just 4 essential elements that you SHOULD know about.

 TRADEMARK FACTORY: Yes.

 TRADEMARK FACTORY: The second element is the trademark itself.
 A trademark application may only cover one single trademark.
 If you have several trademarks, each will require a separate application.
-While there is often a temptation to combine several trademarks into one application to cut the cost of registration, it’s really not a good idea, especially if you use the combined trademarks separately.
-This is because in Canada any trademark that has not been used as registered for 3 years or more, can be cancelled on request of any third party.
+While there is often a temptation to combine several trademarks into one application to cut the cost of registration, it's really not a good idea, especially if you use the combined trademarks separately.
+This is because in Canada any trademark that has not been used as registered for 3 years or more, can be canceled at the request of any third party.

 TRADEMARK FACTORY: So if you lump a logo and a tagline into a single trademark registration, and then your tagline changes, you may lose rights in both the old tagline and the logo.
 That's why you should file them as separate applications.